New Port Richey and Dade City Florida

 Eclectic Florida experiences away from the big city

 Instant relaxation will kick in when visiting the New Port Richey area.
-The Pithlachascotee River, known by locals as the Cotee, flows from the water-rich cypress swamps in eastern Pasco County and meanders 37 kilometers through central Pasco, sweeping through historic downtown New Port Richey and emptying into the Gulf of Mexico.
+The Pithlachascotee River, known by locals as the Cotee, flows west from water-rich cypress swamps and meanders 37 kilometers, sweeping through historic downtown New Port Richey and emptying into the Gulf of Mexico.

 In the 1930s, New Port Richey was set to be America's movie capital.
 Star power flourished as performers of the time, including Charlie Chaplin and Shirley Temple, owned luxury mansions along the river and enjoyed laid-back coastal living.
 Alas, air conditioning, although invented, had not become readily available, and Florida's hot, humid summers were not conducive to stage makeup, causing movie makers to abandon their quaint city by the river for milder temperatures in Southern California.